rydohg/cop3330-InventoryApp/readme.md

 `Click SAVE button then select the file type by putting in the extension you want (JSON/TXT/HTML)`

 ### Load
-'Click LOAD button then select any file created by application'
+`Click LOAD button then select any file created by application`